Windell2468/Flashcards-1/README.md

 Submitted by: **Jerry Rogers**

 This web app: **features interactive flashcards that incorporate popular cartoons and anime.
-It includes 10 questions that test users' knowledge of their favorite shows, allowing them to flip the card to reveal the answers.
-Adding few adjustments such as shuffled, colors, and counters.  **
+It includes 10 questions that test users' knowledge of their favorite shows, allowing them to flip the card to reveal the answers, and adding a few adjustments, such as shuffled cards, colors, and counters.**

 Time spent: **8** hours spent in total